rh-mobb/documentation/content/docs/rosa/ansible-rosa/index.md

+---
+date: '2023-07-19'
+title: Deploying ROSA PrivateLink Cluster with Ansible
+tags: ["ROSA", "Ansible"]
+authors:
+  - Paul Czarkowski, Diana Sari
+---

 # Deploying ROSA PrivateLink Cluster with Ansible
-Draft v0.3

 ## Background
-This guide shows an example of how to deploy Red Hat OpenShift Services on AWS (ROSA) cluster with [PrivateLink](https://aws.amazon.com/privatelink/) with [STS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) enabled using [Ansible](https://docs.ansible.com/) playbook from our [MOBB GitHub repository](https://github.com/rh-mobb/ansible-rosa) and [makefiles](https://www.gnu.org/software/make/manual/make.html#Introduction) to compile them.
+This guide shows an example of how to deploy a classic [Red Hat OpenShift Services on AWS (ROSA)](https://developers.redhat.com/products/red-hat-openshift-service-on-aws/overview) cluster with [PrivateLink](https://aws.amazon.com/privatelink/) with [STS](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) enabled using [Ansible](https://docs.ansible.com/) playbook from our [MOBB GitHub repository](https://github.com/rh-mobb/ansible-rosa) and [makefiles](https://www.gnu.org/software/make/manual/make.html#Introduction) to compile them.
 Note that this is an unofficial Red Hat guide and your implementation may vary.

 This guide is broken down into two main sections namely the architectural landscape of this deployment scenario including the AWS services and open source products and services that we will be using, and the implementation steps which includes the prerequisites needed to run the deployment itself.